-To identify alternatives to be considered in this Draft SEIS, FHWA and DOT&PF, with input from stakeholder agencies and the public, developed a screening process to examine all of the possible alternatives for this Draft SEIS.
+To identify alternatives to be considered in this Draft-SEIS, FHWA and DOT&PF, with input from stakeholder agencies and the public, developed a screening process to examine all of the possible alternatives for this the 2013 Draft SEIS.
 The purpose of the screening process was to identify a range of reasonable alternatives and eliminate those that could not be considered reasonable based on cost, the manner in which they address the purpose and need for the project, or the possibility that they would cause unacceptable adverse impacts to the human and natural environment.
-This section describes the full range of alternatives initially considered in the process of developing the Draft SEIS and why some were eliminated from further consideration and detailed analysis in the Draft SEIS.
+This section describes the full range of alternatives initially considered in the process of developing thise Draft-SEIS and why some were eliminated from further consideration and detailed analysis in this e Draft-SEIS.